 Vegan meat to come

 Liz Matthews, Taco Bell’s Global Chief Food Innovation Officer, teased, “We have long been a leader in the vegetarian space, but this year, we have more meatless options in store that vegetarians, veggie-curious, and even meat-eaters will love.”
 The company has partnered with Beyond Meat to develop brand-specific, plant-based meats and also created its own Taco Bell Test Kitchen versions.
-While two vegan-friendly items have come and gone, we’ll be the first to spread the word when either of these vegan eats make it to the permanent menu.
+Despite rumors that Taco Bell cancelled its collaboration with Beyond Meat, rest assured, the two companies are still working together to develop vegan carne asada.
+While vegan-friendly items have come and gone, we’ll be the first to spread the word when either of these vegan eats make it to the permanent menu.

 For more vegan fast food options, read: